 Excessive alcohol increases the risk of age-related macular degeneration (ARMD) and central serous chorioretinopathy (CSR).

-Excessive alcohol consumption leads to fatty-liver syndrome which affects the liver’s absorption intake of vitamins that are required for normal functioning of eyes and maintaining healthy eyesight.
+Excessive alcohol consumption leads to a fatty liver syndrome which affects the liver’s absorption intake of vitamins that are required for normal functioning of the eyes and maintaining healthy eyesight.
 Vitamin A deficiency leads to thinning of the cornea, night blindness, dryness, retinal photoreceptor damage, and even blindness in extreme conditions.
 Likewise, Vitamin B-1 (Thiamine) deficiency is common in alcoholism, which results in paresis or paralysis of the eye muscles.

 Can alcohol increase eye pressure?